 Are we seeing the unwind of globalisation?

 Ultimately, it is clear that technology is quickly becoming the most significant area of competition between the US and China.
-There are other dimensions, including economy, ideology and security, but technology is the key battleground.
+There are other dimensions, including the economy, ideology and security, but technology is the key battleground.

 How the tech war interacts with the ongoing trade dispute is the key question.
 Many still expect President Trump to relax tariffs on China but maintain technological controls over the long haul.
 One caution is that this kind of an outcome is unlikely to prove very stable.
 More likely, it will be a source of friction in the years ahead because it will be seen in China as a hostile act.

 Unfortunately, the status quo — of restriction-free trade — is also unstable, because US Republicans have already declared it as untenable, and with contentious US elections looming in 2020, there has so far been little sign of the Democrats taking a conciliatory line.
-Ultimately, markets will likely have to navigate technology and trade disputes for many years, because what the US and China want — technology supremacy — may prove to be fundamentally incompatible.
+Markets will likely have to navigate technology and trade disputes for many years, because what the US and China want — technology supremacy — may prove to be fundamentally incompatible.
 Given the twists and turns that await the US-China relationship, active managers will have to be nimble, and be mindful of political risk.

 Ultimately, 2019 may be seen in the future as the year in which the global economy began to unwind the globalisation of the last 30 years, at great expense.
 This will certainly be challenging for shareholder returns as high margins come under pressure from the trade dispute.
 To the extent that the current dispute forces China to carry out long-planned institutional reforms and boost its own technology sector, 2019 may be seen as the beginning of a long term decoupling: a two-sided global economy, each bloc viable without the other, and each increasingly spinning in their own orbits.